Used and loved by millions

 How can I use "left stranded" in a sentence?

-What are some common scenarios where people are "left stranded"?
+What are some alternatives to "left stranded"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision